Latest

 Configure Messaging

-Select the appropriate option either Configure this appliance as a messaging server or Connect to an external messaging system to connect to an external kafka broker.
-You will be asked to fill in the required Message Client Parameters like IP address and username/password.
+Select the appropriate option either Configure this appliance as a messaging server or Connect to an external messaging system to connect to an external Kafka broker.
+Fill in the required Message Client Parameters, such as IP address, username and password.

 Configuring a Worker Appliance